 What will get you more sales in the future?
 If you sell a coffee cup, end of story.
 The person has a cup, you have a commission.
 Bye bye!

 Promote a DIY solar water heater instructional guide instead, and you can recommend all the parts to go along with it.
-Other solar and “green” and energy saving products would work too.
-A repair guide, upgrades, and maybe even a subscription to a membership site have potential as well.
+You could also promote solar ice chests, solar coffee brewer, and other solar camping equipment.

 A sale doesn’t have to end with a sale.
 It can be just the beginning of a mutually beneficial relationship.

-You don't need a spreadsheet of the thousands of products you plan to review and promote on your site at this point.
-It's good enough to just get a general concept, take some mental notes, and start writing your first product review.
+You don’t need a spreadsheet of the thousands of products you plan to review and promote on your site at this point.
+It’s good enough to just get a general concept, take some mental notes, and think of a general direction you’d like to go.

-Often enough, someone will ask me to review their website to figure out why they aren't making money yet.
-I see tons of great content, but just one or two reviews.
+Often enough, someone will ask me to review their website to figure out why they aren’t making money yet.
+I see tons of great content, but just one or two affiliate reviews.
 My advice is to start cranking out product reviews.
-They've done the groundwork already.
-It's time to make money!

 Sometimes you simply can’t know what will be a hit or what you will rank well for.
 The wider your web, the more flies you’re going to catch.